Is the finite temperature effective potential, effective for dynamics?: Dynamics: open quantum system perspective.

 Approximating the high temperature limits \be n \simeq T^3~;~ \langle \sigma v \rangle \simeq \frac{g^2}{T^2} \,, \ee with $g$ a dimensionless coupling, and considering long-wavelength fluctuations, since we expect these to be the slowest to relax to (LTE), the condition (\ref{letok}) yields \be \Bigg|\frac{V^{'''}[\varphi]\,\dot{\varphi}}{2 g^2 T V^{''}[\varphi]}\Bigg|\ll 1 \,, \ee which obviously depends not only on the coupling $g$ to the bath but also the details of the potential $V[\varphi]$ such as mass and couplings.
 To be specific, let us consider the case with tree level potential \be V[\varphi] = \frac{m^2}{2}\varphi^2 + \frac{\lambda}{4}\varphi^4 ~~;~~ m^2 >0\,, \ee with a large amplitude initial condition \be \dot{\varphi}(0)=0~~;~~ \lambda \varphi^4(0) \simeq T^4~~;~~\lambda \varphi^2(0) \gg m^2\,, \ee consistently with an initially thermalized state of large energy density $\propto T^4$.
 As $\varphi(t)$ rolls down the potential hill, well before reaching the minimum (for example $\varphi(t) \simeq \varphi(0)/2$) it follows that $\dot{\varphi}(t) \simeq \sqrt{\lambda} \varphi^2(0)~;~V^{'''}[\varphi] \simeq \lambda \varphi(0)~;~V^{''}[\varphi] \simeq \lambda \varphi^2(0)$ and the ratio (\ref{ltecondi}) implies that the condition for the validity of (LTE) becomes \be \frac{ {\lambda}^{1/4}}{g^2} \ll 1 \,, \ee which may very well be violated depending on a delicate balance, in other words a fine tuning, of the strengths of couplings.
 For example, if the collisional kernel refers to collisions among the quanta of the scalar field, with self-interaction given by the potential (\ref{treeV}) then $g^2 \rightarrow \lambda^2$ with an obvious violation of the (LTE) condition for weak coupling.

-This simple analysis highlights that the validity of (LTE) must be carefully assessed and should not be taken for granted as it may not be fulfilled and may imply fine tuning in generic cases.
+While a more careful treatment of the quantum kinetics combined with the equation of motion for $\varphi$ is required for a thorough assessment of the validity or breakdown of (LTE), a program well beyond the scope of this study, this simple analysis highlights that the validity of (LTE) must be carefully assessed and should not be taken for granted as it may not be fulfilled and may imply fine tuning in generic cases.

-The reader will recognize that the criterion for the validity of (LTE) is the usual one invoked in cosmology\cite{bernstein,kolb}, where the reaction rate $\Gamma = 1/\mathcal{T}$ is compared to the Hubble expansion rate $H$: in the cosmological case (LTE) is valid for $H/\Gamma \ll 1$.
+The reader will recognize that the criterion for the validity of (LTE) is the usual one invoked in cosmology\cite{bernstein,kolb,dodelson}, where the reaction rate $\Gamma = 1/\mathcal{T}$ is compared to the Hubble expansion rate $H$: in the cosmological case (LTE) is valid for $H/\Gamma \ll 1$.
 In the dynamical case under consideration, $\dot{\omega}_k(t)/ {\omega}_k(t)$ replaces $H$, however, other than this difference, which ultimately is a difference on time scales, the main arguments are indeed similar.